Why should I study German?

 Can I test out of German courses?

-You can if you are a German-speaking returned missionary or have had extensive non-academic experience with the German language, but in nearly all cases, taking German 202 or 321 and then applying for vertical credit for German 101-201 is a better option.
-You can apply for vertical credit in any advising center, and the process is quick and inexpensive once you’ve passed German 202 or 321.
-It’s even possible take these courses, apply for vertical credit, and complete a German cluster the semester you graduate.
-If you are in one of the rare situations where you need graded credit, rather than pass/fail credit, please contact Dr. Wood so that an exam can be arranged.
+You can if you are a German-speaking returned missionary or have had extensive non-academic experience with the German language, but in nearly all cases, taking German 202 and then applying for vertical credit for German 101-201 is a better option.
+You can apply for vertical credit in any advising center, and the process is quick and inexpensive once you’ve passed German 202.
+It’s even possible to take this course, apply for vertical credit, and complete a German cluster the semester you graduate.

 I want to go to Germany.
 What study abroad options in Germany are available through BYU-Idaho?